Informatievlaanderen/VSDS-LDES-E2E-testing/tests/024.workbench-materialize-to-rdf4j/README.md

    ```
    There should be 21 triples in the triplestore.

-6. Check if the Taylor Kennedy as given name 'Kennedy'.
+6. Check if the Taylor Kennedy as given name 'Taylor'.
    ```bash
    chmod +x ./data/check.sh
    sh ./data/check.sh